dnielsen/redis_on_windows/README.md

 ## How do I know if I have Windows 10

 Run "Winver" to see what version of Windows you're running.
-Startign with version 10, you've got a command called "wslconfig."
+Starting with version 10, you've got a command called "wslconfig."
 It lists distros you have and controls which one starts when you type "bash."
 Try it out!

 ## Here's how to set it up!